 In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement - Disclosure Framework (Topic 820) (ASU 2018-13).
 The updated guidance improves the disclosure requirements on fair value measurements, including, among other things, addition of certain disclosures related to level 3 fair value measurements, and removal of disclosure requirements for (i) the amount and reasons for transfers between level 1 and level 2 of the fair value hierarchy, and (ii) policy and timing of transfers between fair value hierarchy levels.
 The updated guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
-The Company adopted ASU 2018-13 for the quarter ended December 31, 2020.
+The Company adopted ASU 2018-13 in the first quarter of fiscal 2021.
 The application of this guidance did not have a material effect on our disclosures.